-Transcript: The Real Meaning of Punch & Judy
+Transcript: The Real Meaning of Punch & Judy, by Jonathan Bowden

 The show can be very dark and grim, nihilistic even.
 Coming back to the point at hand, the performers have always had to handle real pork, thus proscribing the profession from anyone whom was observant of dietary restrictions forbidding the meat.

 A simple example (however obscure) of how confident, self-asserting cultures behave.
 A victory for what I call the "thousand cut" mode of cultural assimilation.
 (Is “thousand cut” hate speech?)

 [VDARE.com note: We’ve embedded the video at the top, with a link to the transcript.]